tymyrddin/android-mitigations/source/docs/social-engineering/browsing.md

 users to more security risks by downloading more pages, or from un-requested sites (additionally compounded as drive-by downloads become more advanced and diverse).

+BeEF & other browser exploits, when not using browser vulnerabilities, rely on javascript.

 * [Choose a secure browsers that protect your privacy](../services/browsers.md)
 * [Change your default browser](../services/default-apps.md)